Ndivhoniswani/Machine-Learning-Classification-Model/README.md

-# Which Customers will Stop Buying Our Product.
+# Which Customers will Stop Buying Our Product?